polkadot-developers/polkadot-docs/infrastructure/validators/onboarding/run-validator/using-systemd.md

 ---
 title: Use Systemd
-description: Using a service manager for your validator node.
+description: Using a service manager, such as systemd to streamline the management of your Polkadot node as a process on your Linux host machine.
 ---

 You can run your validator as a [systemd](https://en.wikipedia.org/wiki/Systemd){target=\_blank} process so that it will automatically restart on server reboots or crashes (and helps to avoid getting [slashed](TODO:update-path){target=\_blank}).